oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

 ![](images/SQLDeveloper-button.png)

-### 6. Create a Development VM using the image you imported
+## Step 6: Create a Development VM using the image you imported

 If you are running in your tenancy